 6. Flint Hills National Scenic Byway

-7. Chase County Historical Society and Museum
+7. Chase County Historical Society Museum

 The Chase County Museum includes displays of military uniforms, barbed wire, the book PrairyErth, and more.
 But its most famous exhibit is the one about Knute Rockne.
 The Hall of Fame coach from Notre Dame University was flying to Hollywood aboard TWA Flight 599 to help with the movie production Spirit of Notre Dame.
 The Fighting Irish had just won consecutive national titles.
 The plane crashed a few miles west of Bazaar on March 31, 1931, killing the coach and seven others.
 The crash buried parts of the engine two feet down.